 Step 6 – Choose Your Board

 Choose which of your boards you would like your video to be posted onto

-Now its time to wait for Pinterest to publish you video, For me it took less than 2 minutes, but being a new feature it may take a little longer.
-You can navigate away from the page and your native Pinterest video will be added into your board when it has finished processing
+Now it's time to wait for Pinterest to publish your video, For me, it took less than 2 minutes, but being a new feature it may take a little longer.
+You can navigate away from the page and your native Pinterest video will be added to your board when it has finished processing

 Go and see how your native Pinterest video looks.
 Here's mine: